LevelUpMarketers/tta-management-plugin/docs/EventsListPage.md

    and are right aligned.
 Below each event name a list of key details appears with the same icons used on individual Event Pages.
 3. **Right column** – an advertising slot that displays one random ad image from the Ads admin page.
 The slot stays fixed via CSS `position: sticky` while `sticky-scroll.js` dynamically sets the top offset to account for the admin bar and site header so the ad never appears underneath them.
+The wrapper column uses `align-self: stretch` so the sticky element has enough height to scroll correctly.

 Profile thumbnails within the “Join Your Friends” section open a larger version in a simple popup when clicked.
 The popup is disabled on very small screens.